 For many of us, the idea that we can be our own boss and follow our personal interests by starting a business is a pursuit that is well worth exploring.
-While there is never any guarantee that our exciting new enterprise will be immediately successful, there is some evidence to suggest that engaging with the e-commerce sector can yield impressive results.
+While there is never any guarantee that our new enterprise will be immediately successful, evidence suggests that engaging with the ecommerce sector can yield impressive results.
 It’s certainly one of the more accessible startup models.

 That’s not to say that the online marketplace is without its challenges.
 There are elements of the ecommerce sector which can lead to difficulties both in the short term and in terms of overall ambitions.
 Certain obstacles are rather common and predictable enough to allow the intelligent entrepreneur to plan accordingly.

 The truly hazardous challenges are those that crop up unexpectedly, blindsiding us to the extent that we react inappropriately, perhaps crippling our business.
 Of course, we are not entirely powerless to prepare for these.
 Doing a little digging into the potential range of problems can uncover solutions that will serve you and your business well.

 Whether you’re diving in full-time or just dipping a toe into ecommerce as your side hustle, one advantage of online retail is that you don’t necessarily need to have product on hand.
 Dropshipping and third-party suppliers ensure that you can keep your overheads low.

 These methods rely on a certain amount of trust on your part; while dropshipped products may look good in pictures, you can’t always guarantee that what you see and what the consumer receives will be the same.
 Let’s face it: you also can’t always rely on reviews to be accurate.